doublescoop/Interactive-Lab-Hub/Lab 3/README.md

   User asked back 'What is Strooptest?'
 When Pi(me) said 'Let's play Strooptest, tell me a color of the ink you see'

-\*\***Things I can improve in design, learned from the act-out**\*\*
-  1) Instead of repeating 'Pick me up' to start the first interaction, I could use a different nudge to start the engagement
-  2) Add a interaction to actively start the game, instead of automatic start
-  3) Add a sign to let the user know when it's moving on to the next round or how many secs left in this roudn
-  4) Not use the unfamiliar terminology 'Stroopgame'.
-Change the instruction to something like 'Let's play a game to test your cognitive ability!
-Tell me the color of the ink you see on the screen.
-Want to play?'

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!